Personal and community support

 Measures

-There are 2 measures with updated post-baseline data in this report.
-Of these:
+All 7 measures have updated post-baseline data in this report, where:

 For future measures requiring development, see Future measures.